 - Science Victory - To achieve a science victory a player should collect six different scientific symbols out of the seven available.
 Each green card comes with a single scientific symbol.

 - Civilian Victory - A civilian victory is a points victory when all the cards have been drafted.
 There are seven ways you can gather points.
-Blue and green cards will win you VPs, some yellow and Wonder cards, as well as progress tokens, will do the same.
+Blue and green cards will win you VPs, and some yellow and Wonder cards, as well as progress tokens, will do the same.
 All guilds have conditional VPs.
 You will also get points for your position on the military power board, and finally by exchanging every set of three coins for one VP once the game is over.

 Place the board between the two players.
 Make room for your wonders and building cards you will be drafting.
 Place the four military tokens on top of the five and 10 VP spaces and put the pawn right in the middle of the board.
 You should also randomly choose five progress tokens and place them on the board.